Overall Length: 7.75″ approximately

 This razor sharp Karambit is made of steel blends of D2 and 5160 with a sodium nitrate heat treatment.
 Each knife was carefully hand forged and heat-treated to 59 to 61 rock tempered scale.
 This same treatment is used by the Japanese sword makers in tempering the katana.

 Just like all steel, high carbon steel will rust if the owner does not give time for care and maintenance of the blade.
 Simple oiling (thin application only) will keep the Karambits from rusting like hell.
 Salty water, sweat, blood, and carelessness, will surely darken your blade.
 But it will not affect the steels performance.
-It can still kill and go through the human skull.
+It can still kill and go through the human skull or anywhere on a body very easily.
 Keep it sharp by using steel rods and stones.
 Hand sharpening is still the best way to keep your Karambits handsome and happy.
+Always find an expert sharpener so you do not ruin the temper of the steel blends used on this Karambit.